 But at Adaptively Education, we want to share with parents that there’s good news!
 There are several fun and interactive tasks and games students can do (and parents can do along with them) that help activate the cognitive skills of retrieval and memory.
 The better news is that you may already have these materials at home and just didn’t realize what great brain boosters they are!

 Cards, Dice Games, and Dominoes

 Classic card and dice games, like Uno and Yahtzee, require strategic thinking, short-term and working memory, and quick calculations.
 Dominoes is also a great game to support cognitive skills.
 These games create fun opportunities to exercise patterning, grouping, sorting, and classification.

 There are many types of puzzles, and all of them are great for putting young brains to task.
-Rebus puzzles ask a question, and the clues to the answer are found in numbers, letters, pictures, and symbols.
-Knowledge and retrieval of clichés and expressions are needed to solve the puzzles.
+Rebus puzzles ask a question and the clues to the answer are found in numbers, letters, pictures and symbols.
+Knowledge and retrieval of cliches and expressions are needed to solve the puzzles.
 Crossword puzzles are classic activities for retrieval of vocabulary and spelling.
 Jigsaw puzzles can be found for younger and older students, and they are highly effective brain games.
-Something as simple and classic as a puzzle requires quite complex and rich work of the left and right sides of the brain with a good dose of sustained attention.
-These interconnections improve mental speed, visual-spatial reasoning, part-whole relationships, and memory.
+Something so simple and classic as a puzzle requires quite complex and rich work of the left and right sides of the brain with a good dose of sustained attention.
+These interconnections improve mental speed, visual-spatial reasoning, part-whole relationships and memory.

 Dust off and unbox the games and puzzles to engage your child in learning that is fun and engaging for family members of all ages.
 Adaptively Education has tapped into the power of games for learning as part of its offerings for student enrichment.
 Our games are aligned with core learning standards, and they are strong tools for motivation, memory, retrieval speed, and so many other cognitive skills that help students be confident learners.